taranjeet/everything-else/drafts/2018-05-29-django-multi-tenant.md

 ```
 MIDDLEWARE_CLASSES = [
     ...,
-    'path.to.AttachSubDomain',
+    'tenants.middlewares.TenantMiddleware',
+    ...,
 ]
 ```

-This middleware attaches the value of subdomain on request.
-It can be accessed by `request.subdomain`
+This middleware attaches the value of customer instance on request.
+It can be accessed by `request.customer`

-* Now we need to write a generic model, which will add support for subdomain in each table.
-Each table will contain a column named `company_id` which will be a reference to the original company instance.
+* Now, we need to write a mixin which will attach the add `customer` as a foreign key in each model of the application.
+Each table will contain a column named `customer_id` which will be a reference to the `Customer` instance.

 ```
-# models.py
+# tenants/models.py

-class Company(models.Model):
-    short_code = models.CharField(max_length=255, help_text='Unique Id of the company.
-This is the value of subdomain')
+from django.db import models

-class CompanyModel(models.Model);
+class CustomerMixin(models.Model):

-    '''this is the generic model from which every model needs to inherit'''
-    company = models.ForeignKey(Company, blank=True, null=True, db_index=True)
+    customer = models.ForeignKey(Customer, blank=True,
+                                 null=True, db_index=True,
+                                 on_delete=models.CASCADE)

     class Meta:
         abstract = True
 ```

 Lets say, we are creating a `Team` model, which is used to denote team for a company.
-This model will be inherited from `CompanyModel`, like
+This model will be inherited(or used as mixin in case you are using some class other than models.Model) from `CustomerMixin`, like

 ```
-from path.to.where.CompanyModel.lives import CompanyModel
+from tenants.models import CustomerMixin

+# way 1
-class Team(CompanyModel):
+class Team(CustomerMixin):
     name = models.CharField(max_length=100, unique=True)

+# OR
+# way 2
+class Team(AuditModelMixin, CustomerMixin):
+    name = models.CharField(max_length=100, unique=True)

 ```

-This way, any other model can be inherited from `CompanyModel`.
+Similarly, any other model can be extended.

-* Once every model is inherited from `CompanyModel`, we need to add a generic support to fetch and save the value of subdomain in `company` column.
+* Once every model is extended from `CustomerMixin`, we need to add a generic support to fetch and save the value of customer in `customer` column.
 For this we need to write a custom queryset and manager.

 ```
 from django.db import models

-class CompanyQueryset(models.query.QuerySet):
+class CustomerQuerySet(models.query.QuerySet):

-    def own_employees(self):
+    def own_data(self, customer):
-        # how get_request provides request, this is explained below
-        request = get_request()
-        if not request.subdomain:
-            return self.none()
-        return self.filter(company__short_code=request.subdomain)
+        return self.filter(customer=customer)

-class CompanyManager(models.Manager):
+class CustomerManager(models.Manager):

+    use_for_related_fields = True

     def get_queryset(self):
-        return CompanyQueryset(self.model, using=self._db)
+        return CustomerQuerySet(self.model, using=self._db)

-    def own_employees(self):
+    def own_data(self, customer):
-        return self.get_queryset().own_employees()
+        return self.get_queryset().own_data(customer)
 ```

-Now this custom manager needs to included in each model, which is inherited from `CompanyModel`.
+Now this manager should be added to `CustomerMixin` so that any model, which is extended from it, can use this.
+So `CustomerMixin` will look like

 ```

-class Team(CompanyModel):
+class CustomerMixin(models.Model):

-    name = models.CharField(max_length=100, unique=True)

-    # keeping default model manager as well
+    customer = models.ForeignKey(Customer, blank=True,
+                                 null=True, db_index=True,
+                                 on_delete=models.CASCADE)

     objects = models.Manager()
+    customers = CustomerManager()

+    class Meta:
-    company_manager = CompanyManager()
+        abstract = True
 ```

-This can be used like `Team.company_manager.own_employees()`
+Now to get objects of `Team` model, we can use something like `Team.customers.own_data(request.customer)`

 * Till now, we have added support to automatically add where clause on subdomain, but if any new instance of model is saved, it will be saved without the subdomain reference.
 For saving reference to subdomain in a generic way, we will use `pre_save` signal